 Device boot flow

 On every boot of a device, the AuthToken HMAC key must be generated and shared with all TEE components (Gatekeeper, Fingerprint, and Keymaster).
-Thus, the HMAC key must be randomly generated every time the device reboots, for added protection against replay attacks.
+Thus, for added protection against replay attacks, the HMAC key must be randomly generated every time the device reboots.

 The protocol for sharing this HMAC key with all components is a platform-dependent implementation feature.
 The key must never be made available outside the TEE.
-Thus, if a TEE OS lacks an internal inter-process communication (IPC) mechanism, and the TEE needs to transfer the data through the untrusted OS, the transfer must be done via a secure key exchange protocol.
+If a TEE OS lacks an internal inter-process communication (IPC) mechanism and needs to transfer the data through the untrusted OS, the transfer must be done via a secure key exchange protocol.

-Note that no communication happens between applets in the TEE because some TEEs are lacking in IPC infrastructure.
+As some TEEs lack an IPC infrastructure, no communication occurs between applets in the TEE.
 This also permits the keystore service to quickly deny requests that are bound to fail as it has knowledge of the authentication table in the system, saving a potentially costly IPC into the TEE.